lfe/lfe.github.io/content/_index.md

 MACLISP and supervision trees are all that anyone needs.

 LFE: Fifty Shades of Distributed, Syntax-Free Message-Passing.

-Where even a distributed Prolog dare not go.

 Come for the Lisp, stay for the Erlang/OTP.